Windows 8

-Windows 8 was released to a mixed critical reception.
-Although reaction to its performance improvements, security enhancements, and improved support for touchscreen devices was positive, the new user interface of the operating system was widely criticized for being potentially confusing and difficult to learn, especially when used with a keyboard and mouse instead of a touchscreen.
-Despite these shortcomings, 60 million Windows 8 licenses were sold through January 2013, a number that included both upgrades and sales to OEMs for new PCs.
+Windows 8 received a mostly negative reception.
+Although the reaction to its performance improvements, security enhancements, and improved support for touchscreen devices was positive, the new user interface was widely criticized as confusing and unintuitive, especially when used with a keyboard and mouse rather than a touchscreen.
+Despite these shortcomings, 60 million licenses were sold through January 2013, including upgrades and sales to OEMs for new PCs.

-Microsoft released Windows 8.1 in October 2013, which addressed some aspects of Windows 8 that were criticized by reviewers and early adopters and incorporated additional improvements to various aspects of the operating system.
+Windows 8 was succeeded by Windows 8.1 in October 2013, which addressed some aspects of Windows 8 that were criticized by reviewers and early adopters and also incorporated various improvements.

-Windows 8 was ultimately succeeded by Windows 10 in July 2015.
 Support for RTM editions of Windows 8 ended on January 12, 2016, and with the exception of Windows Embedded 8 Standard users, all users are required to install the Windows 8.1 update.
-Mainstream support for the Embedded Standard edition of Windows 8 ended on July 10, 2018, and extended support ends on July 11, 2023.
+Mainstream support for the Embedded Standard edition of Windows 8 ended on July 10, 2018, and extended support ended on July 11, 2023.

 Development

 Early development

-Windows 8 development started before Windows 7 had shipped in 2009.
-At the Consumer Electronics Show in January 2011, it was announced that the next version of Windows would add support for ARM system-on-chips alongside the existing x86 processors produced by vendors, especially AMD and Intel.
+Development started in 2008 before Microsoft shipped Windows 7.
+At the Consumer Electronics Show in January 2011, it was announced that the next version of Windows would add support for ARM System-on-chips alongside the existing 32-bit processors produced by vendors, especially AMD and Intel.
 Windows division president Steven Sinofsky demonstrated an early build of the port on prototype devices, while Microsoft CEO Steve Ballmer announced the company's goal for Windows to be "everywhere on every kind of device without compromise."
 Details also began to surface about a new application framework for Windows 8 codenamed "Jupiter", which would be used to make "immersive" applications using XAML (similarly to Windows Phone and Silverlight) that could be distributed via a new packaging system and a rumored application store.

 The earliest available build of Windows 8 is build 7700, compiled in January 2010.
-The build was identical to Windows 7 except for the wallpaper being different - the same one from the Beta and Release Candidate.
-In addition, there were references to Windows 8 in this build.
+The build was almost identical to Windows 7 except for the wallpaper being different—the same one from the Beta and Release Candidate.
+In addition, there were a few references to Windows 8 in this build's Local Group Policy Editor Utility.

 In late 2010, an optional 3D desktop user interface for high-end systems named "Wind" was rumored.